DynamicSadFun/PCFGridActivity/README.md

 ```
 Third, of course, we need to work with the styles.
 So that this table looks like the native one.

+**Despite the fact that the task was real, the component itself was made for educational purposes.**
+**If you decide to use this component, please use it at your own risk!**

-Your ideas and wishes will be warmly welcomed!
+_Your ideas and wishes will be warmly welcomed!_